feniljain/knowledge-base/compilers/README.md

 - https://papl.cs.brown.edu/2020/index.html
 - List of companies working on things realted to compiler: https://mgaudet.github.io/CompilerJobs/
 - A bunch of resources: https://bernsteinbear.com/pl-resources/
+- QBE is a compiler backend that aims to provide 70% of the performance of industrial optimizing compilers in 10% of the code: https://c9x.me/compile/
+- understanding register allocation via graph coloring: https://rsms.me/projects/chaitin

 ## Blogs and articles: